Belgium Entry Requirements

 Traveling with Pets

-Dogs, cats and ferrets need an EU pet passport or EU health certificate, microchip, and rabies vaccination at least 21 days old.
-Tapeworm treatment is required for dogs entering from certain non-EU countries.
-Check the Belgian Food Agency (FASFC) website for current rules.
+Dogs, cats, and ferrets need an EU pet passport or EU health certificate, microchip, and rabies vaccination at least 21 days old.
+Arriving from high-rabies countries requires a titre test.

 Extended Stays